mohd-afeef-badri/psd/docs/fracture-mechanics.md

 At this stage the input of the solver need to be set.
 All of these are setup in `ControlParameters.edp` file.

 - Let us start by setting mesh in `tensile_crack.msh`.
-This is step two of the PSD simulation: `PSD_Solve`.

 <pre><code class="cpp">
 //=============================================================================